Southland – Guide for Backpackers

-For a real adventure, check out the Cliften Caves, signposted off Cliften Gorge Road (off State Highway 96).
-It take 1h30min-2hours to navigate the whole cave system and return to the car park.
+For a real adventure, check out the Clifden Caves, signposted off Clifden Gorge Road (off State Highway 96).
+It takes 1h30min-2hours to navigate the whole cave system and return to the car park.
 Along the way, you’ll see awesome stalactites and stalagmites, as well as glowworms.
 Make sure you take a spare torch and avoid going in the cave after heavy rainfall.

 Two places to make sure you visit in Bluff is Stirling Point and the Bluff Hill Lookout.
 If you took a photo of the signpost at the very north of New Zealand at Cape Reinga, then you need a photo of the signpost at the south of New Zealand at Stirling Point.
 From here you can walk or take the car to the Bluff Hill Lookout.
 Look over the Foveaux Strait to Stewart Island and over the Southland plains.
 From the lookout are a number of mountain biking trails too – find out more in Mountain Biking in Southland.

 Rainforest, waterfall after waterfall, native birdlife, crazy rock formations, and a huge abundance of marine life: the Catlins is a must for backpackers!
 The area runs between Balclutha and Fortrose near Invercargill, encompassing a fossilised forest, caves, one of New Zealand’s most scenic lighthouses, and some of the best seal, penguin, sea lion and dolphin-spotting locations.

 Because there is so much to say on this Southland destination, that we have a whole backpacker guide dedicated to the Catlins.
 Check out Catlins – Guide for Backpackers.